nmillerns/wordle_assistant/README.md

 Written in very basic standard C.

-Enter the clue feedback given by Wordle at the prompt, in the format X, Y, G for grey, yellow, and green boxes respectively .
+Enter the clue feedback given by Wordle at the prompt, in the format X, Y, G for grey, yellow, and green boxes respectively.
 For example, XGXXY where the first letter is wrong, the second letter is correct, the third and fourth letters are wrong, and the last letter should appear at a different position.